syamsuonfire/BWA-Flutter-Premium-Class/README.md

+# Special Thanks to :
+<a href="https://buildwithangga.com/">BuildWithAngga</a> for Courses

-# BWA-Flutter-Premium-Class
+# Why Flutter?
-I am trying to learn flutter because i really like this technology.
+I am trying to learn flutter because i really love this technology, we can create applications that can work on multiple platforms with a single codebase.
 That's why I bought BuildWith Angga's premium classes for me to study and hope that one day I can be accepted as a Flutter Developer in a company.

 ## List Class
 <ol>